benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q227.png)

+('→' is the entity directly right of the R-combiner (in this example - C))

 _**Q197:** Any person and his 3 dragons that the dragons they froze - froze the largest number of distinct dragons cumulatively_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q197.png)